Gavrielsh/ProductExplorer/README.md

 **Product Explorer** is a React Native (CLI) mobile application that allows users to explore products from the open [FakeStore API](https://fakestoreapi.com), view product details, and manage a favorites list.

 The project was developed according to the assignment requirements, using React Native CLI, Redux Toolkit, React Navigation, TypeScript, and Jest.
-In addition, several improvements were implemented such as offline caching and a dark/light theme toggle.

 ## apk file
 https://drive.google.com/file/d/17F5xPdGw2LXl_y0YFOCEHU89yM86fLb1/view?usp=sharing---